 Having resided mostly in California, the body shows no serious rust.
-Floors and battery box are original and solid.
-Nose and tail sections are also original.
+Floors are original and solid.
+Nose and tail sections are also original with no clips.
 The original hood is numbers matching and unkinked.
 Rear decklid is also numbers matching.
 The original beehive tail lights were updated to the teardrop style many years ago, but the original mounting holes for the beehive lights were luckily still present so we have installed a new set of beehive lights in their original factory positions.

-While the original color of this car was never recorded on the factory Kardex, it received an exterior repaint in attractive Dark Blue in the late 1980’s.
-Since then only a few blemishes and a couple of minor dents have accumulated over the years.
+While the original color of this car was never recorded on the factory Kardex, it received an exterior repaint in attractive Dark Blue in 1987.
+Since then a few blemishes and a couple of minor dents have accumulated over the years.
 The prior owner always garaged the car.
-Exterior equipment includes both body-colored bumpers with brushed aluminum bumper guards (not currently installed), driver door mounted side mirror, and correct headlights.
-15” x 5″ chromed steel wheels wear 165-series tires and correct polished moon caps.
-Close-ups of the body vin stamping, vin plate, door tag and opening panel numbers have been provided in the photo gallery.
+Exterior equipment includes both body-colored bumpers with four correct aluminum bumper guards (not currently installed), driver door mounted side mirror, and correct headlights.
+15” x 5.5″ chromed steel wheels wear 165-series tires and a new set of correct polished moon caps.
+Close-ups of the body vin stamping, vin plate, door tag and opening panel numbers have been provided in the 100+ photo gallery below.

 The numbers matching 1600 Normal flat-four was rated at 60 horsepower by the factory and comes paired with 4-speed manual type 741 gearbox, for smooth shifting.
 Engine case stamping 62015 is shown close-up in the gallery below and corresponds to the factory Kardex.
 The correct 1600 type number stamping is also shown.
 The correct fuel pump and Bosch BR9 distributor are installed.
-The engine received a top end rebuild in 2018 (approximately 20 miles ago), with a copy of the rebuild record in the gallery.
+The engine received a top end rebuild in 2018 (approximately 400 miles ago), with a copy of the rebuild record in the photo gallery.
 Prior to the engine rebuild, a brand new YnZ complete wiring harness was professionally installed at a total cost of $3200.

-The most recent service was completed in January of 2019 and included the following:
+The most recent service was completed in 2019 included the following:

 *oil and filter change